 Michaela and Little Gunnar

-I wish to mention that this (Michaela’s update) will not be a place where judgement will be made, nor criticism tolerated.
+I would like to mention that this (Michaela's update) will not be a place where judgement will be made, nor criticism tolerated.
 It is one thing to see an edited version of one on television and make assumptions about what that person should or shouldn’t do.
-It is quite another to actually walk in that person’s shoes and struggle toward adulthood without the fair chances many people are afforded in life.
+Or be.
+It is quite another to actually walk in that person's shoes and struggle toward adulthood without the fair chances many people are afforded in life.

-And finally, let’s take a moment of silence for Cephas.
+And finally, a moment of silence for Cephas.
 He is greatly missed in Columbia, Missouri.
-I often wonder how far he could have gone in life.
+I often wonder how far he could have gone in life?
 What sort of degree would he be majoring in?
 It is with fond memories that he is remembered, and it is a time of celebrating the life he lived and the positive impact he had in everyone else's life around him.

 In loving memory of Cephas Y

-In closing, I wish to thank everyone for all the comments and emails.
-And thank you for helping make Amish: out of Order a memorable show.
-It was a deeply personal experience for many of us, and it took a lot of courage to put our private life’s out there for the world to see.
-However, as the cast and I agreed upon before we started filming, if we can positively affect even a single person’s life, was it not all worth it?
+In closing, thank you to everyone for all the comments and emails.
+And thank you for helping us make Amish: Out of Order a memorable show.
+It was a deeply personal experience for many of us, and it took a lot of courage to put our private lives’ out there for the world to see.
+However, as the cast and I agreed upon before we started filming, if we can positively affect even a single person's life, was it not all worth it?